-- D. Caretaker, Pregnancy and Medical Leave: Leave up to 12 weeks with the employer contribution of health insurance paid for eligible employees for: - 1. the birth of a child and to care for that child, - 2. the placement of a child for adoption or foster care and to care for that child, - 3. for a serious health condition that makes the employee unable to perform the employee's job, - 4. to care for those listed under sick leave use (item 4 on page 16), or - 5. for a female employee for prenatal care, or incapacity due to pregnancy, childbirth or related health condition.
+- 1. the birth of a child and to care for that child, - 2. the placement of a child for adoption or foster care and to care for that child, - 3. for a serious health condition that makes the employee unable to perform the employee's job, - 4. to care for those listed under sick leave use (item 4 on page 16), or - 5. for an female employee for prenatal care, or incapacity due to pregnancy, childbirth or related health condition.

 Caretaker, Pregnancy and Medical Leave may be taken intermittently or on a reduced schedule if medically necessary.
-A supervisor Human Resources may require an employee to furnish the human resources representative with a statement from a medical practitioner that supports the need for the leave.
-The supervisor Human Resources may also require this statement to provide information on when the employee will be able to return to work, including any restrictions on the employee's return to work.
+Human Resources-may require an employee to furnish a statement from a medical practitioner that supports the need for the leave.
+Human Resources may also require this statement to provide information on when the employee will be able to return to work, including any restrictions on the employee's return to work.
 Up to 12 weeks may be taken only once in each calendar year.
 See also "Parental Leave" listed above.
 A covered military service member or person caring for a covered military service member may also take Military Service Member Leave provided that the leaves are not combined for the same occurrence.

-Leave taken under paragraphs 1 or 2 must begin within twelve months of the birth or adoption, except that, in cases where the child must remain in the hospital longer than the mother, the leave must begin within twelve months after the child leaves the hospital.
+Leave taken under paragraphs 1 or 2 must begin within twelve months of the birth or adoption, except that, in cases where the child must remain in the hospital longer than the motheremployee, the leave must begin within twelve months after the child leaves the hospital.